boturnbow/monarisa/_posts/2020-03-02-epoxy-on-hulls-complete.md

 ![Epoxy Coating Complete](/assets/images/hulls-complete.jpg)

 As I cleaned my epoxy tools, I realized that almost all the epoxy work on the boat was done - fingers crossed!
 It seemed momentous.
-I wondered if Hallmark made an appropriate card: "Congratulations on Your Last Epoxy Batch" written over a picture of used nitrile gloves.
+I wondered if Hallmark made an appropriate card: "Congratulations on Your Last Epoxy Batch" written over a picture of dirty nitrile gloves.

 Now it's time to prime and paint!